RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/inventory/rules/inventory-vs-fault.yaml -n userXX-inventory`

 Let's find out if the fault injection works corectly via accessing the Inventory gateway once again.
-You will see that the `Status` of CoolStore Inventory continues to change between `DEAD` and `OK`:
+You will see that the **Status** of CoolStore Inventory continues to change between **DEAD** and **OK**:

 ![fault-injection]({% image_path inventory-dead-ok.png %})

-To make sure if the `50%` traffic is failed with `500 Error` in `Kiali Graph`.
-You will see `red` traffic from `istio-ingressgateway` as well as around 50% of requests are displayed as `5xx` on the right side, `HTTP Traffic`.
+To make sure if the **50%** traffic is failed with _500 Error_ in **Kiali Graph**.
+You will see `red` traffic from _istio-ingressgateway_ as well as around 50% of requests are displayed as _5xx_ on the right side, _HTTP Traffic_.
 The reason why the error rate is not exact 50% is that the request keeps coming from catalog and ingress gateway at the same time.

 ![fault-injection]({% image_path inventlry-vs-error-kiali.png %})

-Let's make another injection in terms of you will introduce a `5 second delay` in `100% of requests` to Inventory service.
-Go to `Virtual Service` in `Other Resources` in [OpenShift web console]({{ CONSOLE_URL}}) and Click on `Edit YAML` in inventory-default:
+Let's make another injection in terms of you will introduce a **5 second delay** in _100% of requests_ to Inventory service.

-Open `inventory-vs-fault-delay.yaml` file in `/projects/cloud-native-workshop-v2m3-labs/inventory/rules/` and copy the following codes.
+Open **inventory-vs-fault-delay.yaml** file in _/projects/cloud-native-workshop-v2m3-labs/inventory/rules/_ and copy the following codes.

-> You need to replace all `YOUR_INVENTORY_GATEWAY_URL` with the previous route URL that you copied earlier.
+> You need to replace all **YOUR_INVENTORY_GATEWAY_URL** with the previous route URL that you copied earlier.

-Before creating a new `inventory-fault-delay VirtualService`, we need to delete the existing `inventory-fault VirtualService`.
-Run the following command via CodeReady Workspaces `Terminal`:

-`oc delete virtualservice/inventory-fault -n userXX-inventory`

-Then create a new virtualservice and gateway.

-`oc create -f /projects/cloud-native-workshop-v2m3-labs/inventory/rules/inventory-vs-fault-delay.yaml -n userXX-inventory`

 ~~~yaml
 apiVersion: networking.istio.io/v1alpha3